matthieubrient/PLIDO/README.md

 # Basics_Plido_LoPy
 Basics py and js code for Pycom LoPy #LPWAN #IoT

-Let's build an IoT device connect throught LPWA Network.
+Let's build an IoT device connected on LPWA Network.

 <h1>How to run - Requirements :</h1>